I’m Jessy. I grew up in the Mojave Desert in a meth lab on the edge of nowhere and writing saved my life.

 Read My Memoir

-The One Who Leaves follows the time I was pulled back to the dust-bowl town off Route 66 I’d spent my life trying to escape, after my mother was facing felony charges—again.
-I take her out of the Mojave for a weekend in hopes of understanding the truth of our shared past.
-On the road, her stories unfurl like a labyrinth: a childhood of absence and violence, home invasions in the hundreds, her time in prison with Susan Atkins of the Manson cult, the meth lab my dad built in our sun-bleached house, and the slow dissolution of our family.
+The One Who Leaves begins when I return to the dust-bowl town off Route 66 I'd spent my life trying to escape, after my mother is facing felony charges—again.
+Hoping to finally understand the truth of our shared past, I take her away from the Mojave for one last road trip.
+As the miles unfold, her stories unfurl like a labyrinth: a childhood shaped by violence and absence, prison alongside Susan Atkins of the Manson cult, the meth lab my father built inside our sun-bleached home, and the generations of grief and addiction that shaped us both.

 This is a raw, unflinching exploration of the ties that bind us to family, the lasting imprint of addiction, and the possibility of redemption.
 It’s the story of who we become both because of and despite a mother’s love.